 Employees are eligible for bereavement leave at any time after their first day of employment.
 Requests for this type of leave should be made to the CEO/Principal.
-Bereavement leave may be extended by the use of personal day leave as provided by Board policy.
+Bereavement leave may be extended using personal day leave as provided by Board policy.